FREQUENTLY ASKED QUESTIONS

 7. What is my mailing address?

 The Mother Joseph Residence Hall mailing address is 11 Ryerson Avenue Caldwell, NJ 07006.
 Dominican Hall & Rosary Hall mailing address is 12 Ryerson Avenue Caldwell, NJ 07006.
-All residents may also use the Caldwell College address for their mail, 120 Bloomfield Avenue Caldwell, NJ 07006.
+All residents may also use the Caldwell University address for their mail, 120 Bloomfield Avenue Caldwell, NJ 07006.
 This is also the address you would use for GPS purposes.

 8. Who are the Resident Assistants and the Graduate Resident Directors?

-Resident Assistants (RAs) are upper-class students who were selected because of their qualities of leadership, maturity, and ability to work with and relate to others to assist you in your time in Caldwell College.
+Resident Assistants (RAs) are upper-class students who were selected because of their qualities of leadership, maturity, and ability to work with and relate to others to assist you in your time in Caldwell University.
 There are RAs on duty each evening and weekend in the residence halls.
 The Graduate Resident Directors (GRDs) supervise and assist the RAs in providing a smooth adjustment to college life while ensuring a safe, clean and comfortable living environment.

 10. Do I need to move out during breaks?